 Our project enabled young people living with Cystic Fibrosis to have one to one befriending support while their carer used the time to explore other activities whilst having a break from their carer role.

 We provided a 1 week activity break for 11-14 year olds and two residential weekends for 15-18 year old with vision impairment to promote their independence and allow respite for parents/carers.
 We provided family days across the country offering peer support and a break from the normal routine.

 The Activities Coordinator helped deliver a range of recreational activities and activity short breaks for children with life limiting conditions in complex disabilities.
 This enabled families to spend quality time together, have respite from their caring duties and improve their health and wellbeing.

 We provided a fully-supported, managed, all-inclusive residential multi-sports and activity camp for 35 youngsters at the newly refurbished accessible Inverclyde Centre in Largs.

 The camp was four days long and provides a positive, inclusive and active environment for youngsters aged 10-18 with a physical or sensory impairment.

 We provided grants directly to carers who live in Aberdeen City.

-We provided grants directly to carers who care for a child or adult with profound and multiple learning disabilities, and live in Scotland.
+We provided grants directly to carers who are caring for person(s) living with dementia living in Scotland.